amayatsky/shadowsocks-url-generator/README.md

 ## Shadowsocks URL Generator
-Simple script to generate shadowsocks base64 encoded URL from config file
+Python script that parses Shadowsocks server configuration file and generates a client configuration URI

 ### Usage
 Simply copy and paste the following in a terminal: